apache/infrastructure-website/content/pages/help.md

 For JIRA tickets, please take a look at [this page](/reference/committer/contactinfra) regarding which severity to attach to tickets.

-If you have an issue that neds solving, we ask that you please review the FAQ below, which may already have the answer you are seeking.
+If you have an issue that needs solving, we ask that you please review the FAQ below, which may already have the answer you are seeking.

 ### Frequently asked questions (and answers)